sirishaaluri/Three-Tier/README.md

 - Can be extended further with load balancers at App layer and private end point to SQL Server.
 - All inputs were framed as default values, which can be overridden through autovars file.
 - VM inputs were takes static in the interest of time, hence all three VMs will be created with same configuration.
-- Number of VMs can be created do not have a limit, is based on number of inputs values we pass for vm\_list.
+- Do not have any Limit on the Number of VMs can be created, is based on number of inputs values we pass for vm\_list.
 - All validation been taken care - eg:- resource group can be created OR can take the existed value, based on inputs provided.

 ## Execution Flow